gbmhunter/MPid/README.md

 - v2.1.0.0		-> (2013/05/28) Converted more README sections to markdown format.
 Added Makefile for unit tests.
 - v2.2.0.0		-> (2013/05/28) Removed specific fixed-point implementation in Pid.cpp, with the idea that you can now use the template code.
 - v2.2.1.0		-> (2013/05/28) Changed zKp, zKi, zKd (time-scaled constants) to Zp, Zi, Zd.
 Removed incorrect include directory in test/Makefile.
+- v2.2.2.0		-> (2013/05/28) Renamed namespace from Pid to PidNs and Pid class from PidDbl (no longer relevant with templating) to Pid.